House of Dextra: Build Guide

 Wire the fingers

-Connect the wire from the Dynamixel box to the vertical base motor, then to the bottom port of the bottommost horizontal motor.
-Connect top to bottom up the chain.
+Connect wire from the Dynamixel box to the vertical base motor, then up through each motor in the chain.
 Secure wires with electrical tape.

 -